dirkwhoffmann/DeepDrill/docs/_sources/Tutorials/ZoomVideos.md.txt

 Total time: 0.05 sec
 ```
 If no profile had been specified, DeepDrill would have set up the workflow to zoom to the location specified in `spider.loc` with predefined settings.
 In our example, this would result in a fairly long video.
-To customize settings, we instructed DeepDrill to read in `tutorial.prf` before setting up the workflow.
+To customize settings, we instructed DeepDrill to read in `spider.prf` before setting up the workflow.
 This profile defines two keys:
 ```
 [image]
 width = 3840